cw417/react-homepage/README.md

 React Homepage is a basic homepage app for web browsers to replace the standard browser homepage.
 It displays a greeting, the current time, the current weather in the specified city, a todo list, and a searchable news feed.
+Weather temperatures can toggle between C and F with a group of toggle buttons.
 Written while learning React to practice API calls.

 ## Requirements